 Afterwards, you can walk around Linlithgow Loch (here’s a handy map) and enjoy watching the ducks, swans and cormorants.
 You may even occasionally spot the heron that has been known to visit the loch from time to time.

-If you don’t fancy a nice walk or if the weather gets a bit too cold, you can always go into one of the local cafes in the town and get warmed up with a bowl of soup or a cup of tea.
+If you don’t fancy the walk or if the weather gets a bit too cold, you can always go into one of the local cafes in the town and get warmed up with a bowl of soup or a cup of tea.

 2. A medieval castle